idanbuller/CodeWeb/README.md

 - The next four URL patterns are related to the password reset feature.
 They map the URLs /password-reset/, /password-reset/done/, /password-reset-confirm/<uidb64>/<token>/, and /password-reset-complete/ to the corresponding built-in Django views for the password reset feature.

-- Finally, the last URL pattern includes the URL configuration of another Django app called blog, by mapping the root URL to the blog.urls URL configuration.
+- Finally, the last URL pattern includes the URL configuration of another Django app called codewebapp, by mapping the root URL to the codewebapp.urls URL configuration.

 - The last if statement is a check to see if the project is in debug mode, and if it is, it adds a URL pattern for serving media files at settings.MEDIA_URL.
 This is done using the static() function imported from django.conf.urls.static.
 The document_root argument specifies the local directory to serve the media files from.